 - Does “jargonterm” mean P or Q — or something else entirely?

-- Wow, Reading Z really reminds me of that episode of Black Mirror.
+- Wow, Reading Z really reminds me of last week’s episode of Lost.

 - I could use some feedback on this idea I’ve been wrestling with…